monktastic/hackmd/wip/podcast/evil-bullets.md

 ---

-Social norms?

-When we hear of a brutal crime, we often feel malice toward the perpetrator.
-Depraved.

-Making a big show about hating the perpetrators.
+Making a big show about hating the perpetrators and loving the victims.

 That is the only reason that self-righteousness, contempt, and malice exist: to secretly create conditions where we get to feel more of those things.

-Herd immunity.
+- Herd immunity.

+- Evil never actually fights evil.

+- Your enemy is not other people.